-7. Getting Involved
+Getting Involved

 To support the development of our strategic plan the North Ayrshire Wellbeing Conversation was launched on the Friday 23rd October 2020.
 To date the Partnership has heard from 368 people.
 The Partnership will continue to target specific groups and individuals who are often marginalised and ensure their voices are listened to and acted upon.

-There will be further conversations and different ways to get involved, once the current social distancing measures are relaxed and the Wellbeing Conversation will run until 31 March 2022.
+There will be further conversations and different ways to get involved, and the Wellbeing Conversation will run until 31 March 2022.
 As a result, we expect the content of this bridging plan to continue to be updated.

 At the moment, 75% say that the most important things they do to keep well are 'spending time with friends and family' and 69% have said 'walking'.
 Just 6% (one of the lowest responses) have said 'see a health and social care professional'.
 When asking if people would like to be more involved in shaping health and social care services, 37% said 'yes', 26% said 'maybe in the future' and 36% said 'no'.
-Those who have answered 'yes' (152 people at the time of writing with another 82 people saying they may be interested in the future) will be invited to join our Care Improvement Network, which is a virtual network of people who are keen to help us shape and design the future of health and social care in North Ayrshire.
+Those who have answered 'yes' (152 people at the time of writing) will be invited to join our Care Improvement Network, which is a virtual network of people who are keen to help us shape and design the future of health and social care in North Ayrshire.
 The Partnership has shared this bridging plan with them for comment.

-If you would like to get involved, please direct all enquiries to Calum Webster, on 07790557321 or email: whatmatterstoyou@northayrshire.gov.uk
+If you would like to get involved, please direct all enquiries to: whatmatterstoyou@north-ayrshire.gov.uk Comments or questions about this document, including request for support information or documentation should be made to: